nodejs/modules/doc/unflagging-announcement.md

 Node.js will treat as CommonJS all other forms of input, such as `.js` files where the nearest parent `package.json` file contains no top-level `"type"` field, or string input without the flag `--input-type`.
 This behavior is to preserve backward compatibility.
 However, now that Node.js supports both CommonJS and ES modules, it is best to be explicit whenever possible.

-Node.js will treat the following as CommonJS when passed to `node` as the initial input, or when referenced by `import` statements within ES module code:
+Node.js will treat the following as CommonJS when passed to `node` as the initial input, or when referenced by `import`:

 * Files ending in `.cjs`.